 For some flippers, the activity is casual.
 They flip when I find a good bargain that can be sold for easy money.
 But for others, it’s an ongoing venture – even a side hustle.

-Having previously been part of the music recording industry I knew there are some people that are WAY into analog recording.
+Having previously been part of the music recording industry, I knew there were some people that are WAY into analog recording.
 I bought the two boxes for a total of $12 and sold them for about $130 on eBay.

 Turning Flipping Garage Sale Items into a Full-time Business

 Okay, so far, we’ve been talking about flipping garage sale items as either a casual or a part-time activity.
 But for some people, it’s become a full-time business.